 If you are under age 75*, you are permitted to make salary sacrifice contributions.

 If you are under age 67, you are permitted to make personal concessional contributions without meeting the work test.

 If you are aged between 67 and 74 (inclusive), you are only able to make personal concessional contributions if you meet the work test or work test exemption.

 If you are 75 years or older, you are unable to make personal concessional or salary sacrifice contributions to super.

 The concessional contribution cap is $27,500.
 This is the maximum amount you are able to contribute to super in one financial year.
 However, you may be able to utilise any unused portion of your concessional contribution cap that has been carried-over from previous financial years.

-If you are over 65, you are able to make a downsizer contribution of up to $300,000 into superannuation using proceeds from the sale of your home.
+If you are aged 55 or over, you are able to make a downsizer contribution of up to $300,000 into superannuation using proceeds from the sale of your home.